StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/run-cortex-with-docker.md

 | `--start-docker` | `start_docker=1` | Start an internal Docker daemon inside the container to run analyzers/responders
 | `--daemon-user <user>` | `daemon_user=<user>` | Run Cortex using this user

-For detailed information on all Docker parameters and advanced configuration options, see [Parameters for Docker](parameters-docker.md).
+The command-line parameters and environment variables documented here are used to customize Cortex when the container starts.
+These are converted into settings inside the `application.conf` configuration file, whose available options and structure are documented separately in [Parameters for Docker](parameters-docker.md).

 ## Overriding configuration with a custom file